NicolasLagaillardie/mpst_rust_github/README.md

 $ cargo test
 ```

-Tests are divided in 4 files:
+Tests are divided into 4 files:

 * [simple](tests/simple.rs) is the basic global protocol shown in [Examples](#Example).
 * [choose](tests/choose.rs) checks that a protocol where a role **B** spreads a choice to the two other roles.
 For simplifying the test, role **C** is doing nothing.
 The protocol can be written as **B→A:{B!A.0, B!A.0}**.